 Copper is a component of many body proteins; almost all of the body’s copper is bound to copper proteins.

-Deficiency may cause neutropenia, impaired bone calcification, myelopathy, neuropathy, and hypochromic anemia not responsive to iron supplements.
+Deficiency may cause neutropenia, impaired bone calcification, myelopathy, neuropathy (with symptoms similar to vitamin B12 deficiency), and hypochromic anemia not responsive to iron supplements.

 Diagnosis of acquired copper deficiency is based on low serum levels of copper and ceruloplasmin, although these tests are not always reliable.

 Treatment of acquired deficiency is directed at the cause, and copper 1.5 to 3 mg/day orally (usually as copper sulfate) is given.

 Inherited Copper Deficiency (Menkes Syndrome)

 Inherited copper deficiency occurs in male infants who inherit a mutant X-linked gene.
 Incidence is about 1 in 100,000 to 250,000 live births.
 Copper is deficient in the liver, serum, and essential copper proteins, including cytochrome-c oxidase, ceruloplasmin, and lysyl oxidase.